fporrata/MyWork/Data_Science/R/Reducing Traffic Mortality in the USA/Reducing Traffic Mortality in the USA.md

 cluster_num <- 1

-There is no definite correct answer here and there are a few ways to justify each cluster choice:'
+#There is no definite correct answer here and there are a few ways to justify each cluster choice:'
-#           '\n0 (Blue) = The lowest number of states and the highest number of people helped per state.
-Good for a focused pilot effort.'
+#           (Blue) = The lowest number of states and the highest number of people helped per state.
+Good for a focused pilot effort.
-#           '\n2 (Green) = The highest number of people helped in total and the most states.
-Good if we can mobilize many resources right away.'
+#           (Green) = The highest number of people helped in total and the most states.
+Good if we can mobilize many resources right away.
-#           '\n1 (Orange) = A good balance of the attributes from the two other clusters.
-This cluster also has the highest alcohol consumption'
-#           '\nwhich was the strongest correlated to fatal accidents.')
+#           (Orange) = A good balance of the attributes from the two other clusters.
+This cluster also has the highest alcohol consumption which was the strongest correlated to fatal accidents.')
 ```